Bowel incontinence FI

 Patients with anal problems:

-Women with third- and fourth-degree childbirth injury.
+Women with third- and fourth-degree tears from childbirth injury.

 Patients with rectal or pelvic organ prolapse.

 Incontinence is common after the use of forceps, a large baby, occipitoposterior position and a long second stage of labour.

 One in five women develop incontinence after vaginal delivery and 30% have structural damage that can be seen by anal endosonography.
 A systematic review reported that after repair anal incontinence persisted in 15-59% of women and anal urgency affected a further 6-28%.